 Typical backgrounds of Drug Discovery & Development program students include:

 - College graduates interested in a career change

 Program of Study

-The Drug Discovery & Development program faculty includes senior-level executives from Greater Philadelphia area pharmaceutical and biotechnology companies, who provide unique knowledge, experience, and expertise.
-Learn more about the Drug Discovery & Development program faculty.
+The Drug Discovery & Development program faculty includes full-time faculty with extensive industry experience as well as senior-level executives from Greater Philadelphia area pharmaceutical and biotechnology companies, who provide unique knowledge, experience, and expertise.

 The Drug Discovery & Development program brought me many steps closer to my ultimate career goal of working in regulatory affairs at the FDA.
 The program included lecturers from industry and professors with real-world experience, all of whom helped me to build a strong scientific network.

 Most importantly, the program opened my eyes to the enormous complexity of getting a safe, efficacious drug on the market.
 The need for better, safer drugs and the complex nature of drug discovery intrigues me.

 The knowledge I've acquired — in both the classroom and the laboratory — and the scientific network I have established are two of the many reasons that I chose to pursue a PhD in Pharmacology and Physiology [at the College of Medicine].